invalidcredentials/PHP-Cardano/README.md

 ## Contributing

-We welcome contributions!
-This project is in **active development** and we need:
+Contributions are welcome!
+This project is in **active development** and the following are needed:

 ### High Priority
 - 🧪 **Test coverage** - especially across different PHP versions and environments
 - 🐛 **Bug reports** - found an edge case?
-Let us know!
+Please report it!
-- 📊 **Performance benchmarks** - help us optimize for different setups
+- 📊 **Performance benchmarks** - help optimize for different setups
 - 🔐 **Security reviews** - cryptographic code review from experts

 ### Also Welcome